rickballard/CoCivium/legacy/Civium/discussions/How_Will_Civium_Get_Built.md

 **Tentative Resolution:**

-CoCivium will be built in stages, likely starting with interoperable micro-nets and civic sandboxes supported by aligned communities.
+CoCivium™ will be built in stages, likely starting with interoperable micro-nets and civic sandboxes supported by aligned communities.